reitzig/reitzig.github.io/research/open-questions/index.md

 most machines have non-uniform memory access (NUMA), {% abbr ie %} processors have different access cost for different parts of the memory.

-Is it still possible to classify the set of parallelisable dynamic programming recurrences?
+Is it still possible to classify the set of parallelizable dynamic programming recurrences?

 *Idea:* If the *dependency radius* around each cell is small in a suitable sense,